The-AI-Framework-and-Data-Tech-Lab-HK/ContextHub/README.md

 ## Research 🔬

-Beyond the engine, ContextHub is the runtime substrate for an ongoing research line: **cost-bounded, sound invalidation propagation over graphs of materialized derived state.** When an upstream fact changes, which downstream artifacts — derived from it, but not literally containing it — go stale, when the staleness detector is expensive and can miss?
+Beyond the engine, ContextHub is the runtime substrate for an ongoing research line on **keeping derived knowledge fresh at controlled cost.** When an upstream fact changes, some downstream artifacts — derived from it, but not literally containing it — silently go stale.
+Deciding which ones is the hard part: a cheap check (a rule, an embedding) is fast but misses; a strong LLM catches them but is expensive.
+The research question is how to spend only as much compute as each dependency edge actually warrants, while keeping a bound on what gets missed.
 Unlike incremental view maintenance, which assumes change detection is exact and free, this treats the detector as a first-class cost.

-The [`integrations/memebench`](integrations/memebench/) harness maps a cascade-style derived-memory benchmark onto ContextHub's context model to study this: it builds a dependency graph over extracted memories, propagates an upstream change down the derived chain, and measures both staleness accuracy and per-episode cost aligned to the benchmark's own protocol.
+The [`integrations/memebench`](integrations/memebench/) harness maps a cascade-style derived-memory benchmark onto ContextHub's context model to study this: it builds a dependency graph over extracted memories, propagates an upstream change down the derived chain, and measures both staleness accuracy and per-episode cost aligned to the benchmark's own protocol — so a cheap-first, escalate-only-when-needed policy can be compared against always paying for the strong model.
 ContextHub here is the evaluation substrate, not a competitor system in a leaderboard.

 > The harness maps external work onto ContextHub for measurement; it does not vendor upstream datasets.
 Fetch those separately per each harness's notes.